 Earlier this month, Operation Shower hosted 40 military moms in Somerset, N.J., with a three-course meal, diaper-themed centerpieces, and a rubber-ducky raffle for military spouses to win baby monitors and bouncy seats.
 Each mom left with over $1,200 worth of dream baby items provided by Toys R Us: a lightweight Scope stroller, top-of-the-line crib from Delta, Safety 1st car seat, $100 gift card and a “shower in a box” full of baby essentials like bibs, bottles, and bottles, as well as diapers and toys donated from companies and civilians across the country.

-One of the women honored at the New Jersey event was Marit Watson, who is married to Air Force pilot, Joseph Watson.
-She was alone in the delivery room for the birth of their first child, Helen, a little girl the couple adopted from Kansas almost two years ago.
-Her husband wasn’t able to get away from his training at the McGuire-Dix base in New Jersey, and didn’t meet his daughter until she was already 8 weeks old.
+One of the women honored at the New Jersey event was Marit Watson, who is married to an Air Force pilot.
+She was alone in the delivery room for the birth of their first child, a little girl the couple adopted.
+Her husband wasn’t able to get away from his training, and didn’t meet his daughter until she was already 8 weeks old.

-Now, Watson is pregnant with twin girls due in September.
+Now, Watson is pregnant with twin girls.
 But this time, she hopes her husband will be able to share the birth of their second and third children, and won’t be called away before she goes into labor.

 “Recently, my husband saw these tiny diapers,” said Watson, “and he was totally shocked by how tiny a real infant is at the beginning.
 He had never seen our daughter so little.”